ibm-cloud-docs/cephaas/volume_view.md

 The `$sds_endpoint` is an environment variable that points to the endpoint provided to you when {{site.data.keyword.cephaas_short}} was configured.
 It is in the URL form.
 For example, `https://{on-prem}.endpoint.com:{port number}/v1`.
 {: note}

-You can also use the alias `sds` as an alternative to `software-defined-storage` and `vol` and alternative to `volume` for the CLI actions.
+You can also use the alias `sds` as an alternative to `software-defined-storage` and `vol` as an alternative to `volume` for the CLI actions.
 {: tip}